fran-00/PyIntruder/README.md

 - [x]: Improved GUI with action buttons and a menu bar using OOP composition.
 - [x]: Updated QWidgets style using [QSS](https://doc.qt.io/qtforpython-6/overviews/stylesheet-examples.html).
 - [x]: Now text has a color scheme to highlight character names and commands using inline CSS and decorators.
-- [x]: Add new dataclass implementation to improve composition: layer class was way too large and now methods related to inventory manipulation, actions and combat system have been moved into dataclasses and made staticmethods.
+- [x]: Add new utils module to improve composition: original Player class was way too large and now methods related to inventory manipulation, actions and combat system have been moved into separate modules.
-- [ ]: Add save, reload and restart functionalities.
+- [x]: Added save and reload functionalities.
 They were present in the original version of the game but the code needs to be adapted to all the changes made since then.
+- [ ]: Implement dialogues with NPCs.
 - [ ]: Show the world map, which is probably too large to be contained in a signal as a string.
 Maybe I'll try creating a widget for it.
 - [ ]: Improve algorithms used to calculate item stats so that gameplay is as balanced as possible.